CharlieChenEC/sonic-utilities/doc/Command-Reference.md

 This command displays the details about all the Layer3 IP interfaces in the device for which IP address has been assigned.
 The type of interfaces include the following.
-1) Front panel physical ports.
+1) Front panel physical ports
-2) PortChannel.
+2) PortChannel interfaces
-3) VLAN interface.
+3) VLAN interfaces
 4) Loopback interfaces
-5) docker interface and
+5) docker interface
 6) management interface

 - Usage: